EFForg/actioncenter-mobile/README.md

 ## Background Info

-EFF Alerts is a pager style app that notifies EFF supporters when the EFF needs their help.
+EFF Alerts is a pager style app that notifies EFF supporters when EFF needs their help.

 Although it works on both iOS and Android, the app is only targeting Android as of today.
 If you need to deploy to iOS as well, please check out the [Ionic docs](http://ionicframework.com/docs/) or contact the project maintainer for help.